programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

     return date
 ```

-After defining to the functions, let's see the main part of the process.
-First we define our data collector: a dictionary with with two keys: `subject_count` and `date` -- we already saw how `process_record` fill these lists with values.
-The `output_file_name` contains the name of file into which we save the data.
+After defining the functions, let's see the main part of the process.
+First we define our data collector: a dictionary with two keys: `subject_count` and `date` -- we already saw how `process_record` fill these lists with values.
+The `output_file_name` contains the name of the file into which we save the data.

 ```Python
 data = {